 This is another major European operator that is seeking to carve out a large slice of the burgeoning U.S. sports betting industry.
 PayPal online betting is available at Tipico.
 It is one of the few online sportsbooks that charges for PayPal deposits.

 Sports Illustrated Sportsbook

 888 launched the Sports Illustrated Sportsbook in Colorado just in time for the new NFL season in 2021.
 If you enjoy NFL betting, PayPal is a great option for deposits and withdrawals due to the speed and convenience it provides.
 888 is rolling the brand out across the country, replacing 888sport.

 Racebooks that take PayPal are live in many states.
 You can fund your account using PayPal, place straight and exotic wagers on racing from across the globe, and then request a rapid PayPal withdrawal if you land a winning bet.
 These are the legal online racebooks that accept PayPal:

 Visit one of those legal racebooks today, sign up for an account, make your PayPal deposit and enjoy the thrill of betting on a big race.

 Online Casinos that Accept PayPal

-Casino sites that take PayPal are available in four different states: Michigan, New Jersey, Pennsylvania and West Virginia Casinos.
+Casino sites that take PayPal are available in five different states: Michigan, New Jersey, New York Pennsylvania and West Virginia Casinos.
 One other state, Delaware, has legalized online casino gaming, and it is controlled by a lottery-run monopoly.
 Online casino gaming remains illegal in the other 45 states, but that is likely to change in future.
 The legal online casinos that accept PayPal are: